sionescu/CIM/README.md

 ## DESCRIPTION

 __CAUTION__
 CIM is under eager development.
-It does not work yet.
+Most of features does not work yet.
 Please wait for release version or contribute to accelerate development.

 CIM aims to be a tool which allows you to easily install, manage,